Proce2/React-csv-upload/README.md

 - Navigate to the project directory.
 - Install the required dependencies using `npm install`.

-## Usage

-### Node.js
+## Node.js Backend

+1. Navigate to the node files.
+2. Run the command:

+    ```bash
+    node index.js.
+    ```

-Run `node index.js`, the server will listen on port 3000 for requests.
+    This will start the server which will listen on `port 3000` for requests.

-### React.js
+## React.js Frontend

-To start the React frontend, run `npm start`.
-Then, open http://localhost:3001 in your browser.
+1. Navigate to the React files.
+2. Run the command:

+    ```bash
+    npm start
+    ```

+    This will start the React application.
+Open your web browser and navigate to `http://localhost:3001` to view the application.

 ### Using the React Frontend